What Is a Polysomnography?

 - frequent episodes of waking up during the night

 - restless sleep

-Polysomnography can also be used to diagnose the following sleep disorders:
+Polysomnography can also help your doctor diagnose the following

 - sleep-related seizure disorders